Home » Die, Investment & Sand Cast Process

 Second, the last two items you must consider are a “Cradle to Grave” and a FULL-SERVICE COMPONENT CONTRACT MANUFACTURER.

 FULL-SERVICE means the contract manufacturer can provide you with a finished cast part including machining, PEM/Fastener installation, Powder Coating, & silk screening/engraving, a “one-stop-shop“ eliminating having to resend out your part for a secondary process to separate multiple vendors.
-This makes controlling processes errors from multiple sources difficult.
+This makes controlling processes errors from numerous sources difficult.

 Ionthis could make your finished part or parts from machining from a solid block or fabrication or from sand cast or investment cast or even economically machine the part from a solid metal block.
-Your NRE investment would be low, but the part price might be higher but absorb-able.
+Your NRE investment would be low, but the part price might be higher but absorbable.
 When your volume gets high enough to justify die cast, then Ionthis can move you into a Die Cast.
 This is “Cradle to Grave.”

 For a DFM/Analysis and recommendations of your Die Cast, Investment Cast, and Sand Cast component or assembly, feel free to contact Ionthis at engr@ionthis.com.